-Chicago healthcare workers 1st to receive 2nd dose of Pfizer vaccine Tuesday at Norwegian American Hospital
+1st Chicago healthcare workers receive 2nd dose of Pfizer vaccine Tuesday at Norwegian American Hospital

 WATCH: 1st COVID-19 vaccines in Chicago administered

-Rios said chose to get the vaccine for the sake of herself, her family and those in her community hesitant to get vaccinated.
+Del Rios said she did it for the sake of her family and those in her community hesitant to get vaccinated.
+Completing her inoculation gives her optimism.

-Pfizer's COVID-19 vaccine: What are the side effects?
-Who will get it first?
-Here's what we know
+"I'm hoping this year, this is a start of better things to come," Rios said.

-The Chicago Department of Public Health is expected to hold news conference Tuesday morning at Norwegian American Hospital to show Dr. Del Rios getting her second dose of the vaccine in an effort to highlight the importance of people coming back for a second dose.
+The event at Norwegian American Hospital Tuesday morning was an effort to highlight the importance of people coming back for a second dose to make the vaccine fully effective.

 Health experts say that the Pfizer COVID-19 vaccine is not fully effective without the second dose.